Gissio/radpro/docs/field-guide.md

 ## What Types of Ionizing Radiation Are There?

-Ionizing radiation includes several types, each distinguished by its energy, penetration ability, and interaction with matter:
+Ionizing radiation includes several types, each verying in energy, penetration ability, and interaction with matter:

-* **Gamma Rays (γ):** These are high-energy photons emitted during nuclear decay.
-They are highly penetrating and require substantial shielding, such as several centimeters of lead or meters of concrete.
-Energy levels range from 100 keV to 8 MeV.
+* **Gamma Rays (γ):** These are high-energy photons produced during nuclear decay.
+They are highly penetrating and require significant shielding, such as several centimeters of lead or meters of concrete.
+Their energy levels span from 100 keV to 8 MeV.
-* **X-Rays:** Similar to gamma rays but of lower energy, X-rays are less penetrating but still require shielding.
-Energy levels range from 100 eV to 100 keV.
+* **X-Rays:** Similar to gamma rays but of lower energy, X-rays are less penetrating but still require substantial shielding.
+Their energy ranges from 100 eV to 100 keV.
-* **Beta Particles (β):** These are fast-moving electrons or positrons.
-They are less penetrating than gamma rays and can be stopped by a few millimeters of aluminum or several meters of air.
-Energy levels range from a few keV to tens of MeV.
+* **Beta Particles (β):** Comprising fast-moving electrons or positrons, these particles have moderate penetration.
+They can be stopped by a few millimeters of aluminum or several meters of air.
+Energy levels are from a few keV to tens of MeV.
-* **Alpha Particles (α):** Composed of helium nuclei (two protons and two neutrons), alpha particles have low penetration but high energy.
-They can be blocked by just a few centimeters of air, a sheet of paper, or the outer layer of the human skin.
-Energy levels are typically between 3 and 7 MeV.
+* **Alpha Particles (α):** Composed of helium nuclei (two protons and two neutrons), alpha particles have low penetration but high ionization capacity.
+They can be blocked by just a few centimeters of air, a sheet of paper, or even the outer layer of human skin.
+Their energy typically falls between 3 and 7 MeV.
-* **Neutrons (n):** These pose a unique danger as they can induce radioactivity upon interaction.
+* **Neutrons (n):** These pose a unique danger as they can make other materials radioactive upon collision.
 Effective shielding for neutrons involves hydrogen-rich materials like water or plastic.
-Energy levels range from less than 1 eV for slow neutrons to over 1 MeV for fast neutrons.
+Neutron energies vary from less than 1 eV for slow neutrons to over 1 MeV for fast ones.

-Generally, particles with higher energy cause more damage.
+In general, the higher the energy of the radiation, the more potential damage it can inflict.

 ![Radioactive decay](img/field-guide-decay.jpg)